cym13/various-tutorials/object-system.rst

 Layers of abstraction: comeback
 ===============================

-Notice that we lost a bit of portability by using the dictionary directly: if we want to change the internal name for mewing, we can't without changing all the calls to that method.
+Note that we lost a bit of portability by using the dictionary directly: if we want to change the internal name for mewing, we can't without changing all calls to that method.

 This is easily solved with a method that we saw before.